fmac2000/Music-Source-Separation-Training-Models/README.md

 ## Lora
-(mel-band and bs roformers only atm - if you want me to do scnet lmk) Ensure you train with a start_check_point and enable lora flag, lora's config is found in configs/KimberleyJensen/config_vocals_mel_band_roformer_kj.yaml
+(mel-band and bs roformers only atm - if you want me to do scnet lmk) Ensure you train with a 'start_check_point' and enable 'train_lora' flag, lora's config is found in configs/KimberleyJensen/config_vocals_mel_band_roformer_kj.yaml

 ```bash
 python train.py \